noc-deadlock/bindu/README.md

 # README #

-gem5 code repositories for DRAIN: Deadlock Removal for Arbitrary Irregular Networks
+gem5 code repositories for BINDU: Deadlock-Freedom with One Bubble in the Network

 ### Design Description ###
 Section-3 of the paper describes the design